auriq/essentia_docs/source/reference/manpages/aq_udb.rst

           -eval c3 '0'
         -endif

-* Before exporting Test, assign a per bucket sequence number to column c3 if the "flag" column is "yes" or just 0 otherwise.
+* Before exporting Test, assign a per key sequence number to column c3 if the "flag" column is "yes" or just 0 otherwise.
   Note that `-bvar`_ rules are always executed before the others regardless of their placement within a `-pp`_ group.